kedacore/keda-docs/content/docs/2.3/scalers/apache-kafka.md

 - `topic` - Name of the topic on which processing the offset lag.
 - `lagThreshold` - Average target value to trigger scaling actions. (default: 10)
 - `offsetResetPolicy` - The offset reset policy for the consumer.
 Options are `latest` or `earliest` (default: `latest`)
+- `allowIdleConsumers` - Optional.
+When set to `true`, the number of replicas can exceed the number of partitions on a topic, allowing for idle consumers. (default: `false`)

 ### Authentication Parameters